 vistors' center, I came across what is likely an ancient tool

 This is a location on the north side of the dome, showing a scattering of obsidian chips on the ground.
 As we've seen, obsidian and rhyolite form from the same kind of of lava and are often interbedded, but these are isolated chips; the bedrock here is all rhyolite, not obsidian; and these chips are freshly broken, not rounded clasts one would expect if they had eroded out of the local rock.
 That makes it a fair guess that is this is a toolmaking site.
+It is common for prehistoric quarries and tool manufacturing sites to be at separate locations.
 I was careful not to disturb it, beyond placing a quarter on the spot to provide scale for my photograph and then removing it.

 The first Spanish arrived in the New Mexico area around 1540, but

 for decades the area remained largely unknown to Europeans.
 In